 Here is a top 10 list, ordered by year.

 Year 2000: Bursting of the Dot.com (or Technology) Bubble

-The Internet was in style.
+The internet was in style.
 Entrepreneurs saw potential in online business.
 However, online business was really in its infancy.
-Everyone was talking about a "new economy" which referred to an Internet-driven economy.
+Everyone was talking about a "new economy" which referred to an internet-driven economy.
 Most of the dot.com stocks, like Yahoo.com, were listed on the NASDAQ.
 In January 2000, the NASDAQ closed above 5000.
-The NASDAQ was trading around 2100 ten years later.
+10 years later, the NASDAQ was trading around 2700.

 In April 2000, an inflation report caused the speculative bubble to burst and there were huge investment losses.